Lakshitladha007/DevOps_Training/week3/Day5/day5.md

 Now, create a route such that the subnets have access to internet.

 5. Now, create 2 EC2 instances, one-one in both the subnets.
-The important part is the netwrok setting in each EC2 instance:
+The important part is the netwrok setting in each EC2 instance:<br>
-   Choose the VPC we created
+   Choose the VPC we created.<br>
-   For one instance choose one subnet and for other instance choose the left subnet.
+   For one instance choose one subnet and for other instance choose the left subnet.<br>
-   Enable assigning public IP for both the instances.
+   Enable assigning public IP for both the instances.<br>
-   Create a security group, such that apart from SSH we can also make HTTP request as we are going to install apache on these EC2 instances.
+   Create a security group, such that apart from SSH we can also make HTTP request as we are going to install apache on these EC2 instances.<br>
-   In userdata section, write the script to Bootstrap the EC2 instacne.
+   In userdata section, write the script to Bootstrap the EC2 instacne.<br>

 ``` Bash